 6. Remove Wood-To-Soil Contact

 If any portion of your property has wood that makes contact with the soil, this should be addressed.
 Direct contact will give termites direct access.
-It is also important to make sure that you don't have any other sources of wood in your yard that are buried in the soil.
+It is also important to make sure that you don't have any other wood sources in your yard that are buried in the soil.

 Remove tree stumps and root systems.